Dice

 Is "run off" the same as "run away"?

-Can "run off" be used in a positive way?
+Can "run off" ever be positive?

-Does it always involve speed?
+Does it always mean fast?

 How to Cite This Page